Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 • Material of the sheath: PVC

-• Core insulation identification color: As per user’s requirements.
+• Core insulation identification color: As per the user’s requirements.

 Example 4: